jj1bdx/dbskkd-cdb/examples.md

 ## For inetd

-The following is a set of example inetd entries for dbskkd-cdb.
+The following is a set of example inetd.conf entries for dbskkd-cdb.

 *Note: set unprivileged and dedicated uid for execution.* Define *both* IPv4 and IPv6 entries for dual-stack support.